1st Grade Reading Expectations

 Words Per Minute for Grade 1

-To calculate rate – WPM: ___words in the book divided by ___SECONDS it took to read X 60 = __WPM
+___ words in the passage read correctly divided by ___ seconds it took to read X 60 = __ WCPM

-This table shows approximate percentile ranks for correct words per minute at 2 points during the school year.
-The average first grader should be reading 29 words correctly per minute in the winter and 60 words in the spring.
+This table shows the approximate percentile ranks for correct words per minute at two points during the school year.
+The average first grader should read 29 words correctly per minute in the winter and 60 words per minute in the spring.

 * WCPM = Words Correct Per Minute